kora-projects/kora-docs/mkdocs/docs/en/documentation/database-common.md

 ===! ":fontawesome-brands-java: `Java`"

-    In case a field in an entity is optional, that is, it may not exist then, you can use the `@Nullable` annotation to match the field in Json and DTO.
+    If a view field is optional, meaning it may be absent, use the `@Nullable` annotation to mark it explicitly.

     ```java
     public record Entity(String id,